 - Your book is published under the name of your imprint.
 That means you never have to abandon your hard-earned reader reviews and your book can be printed at any printer.

-- The fees you pay include the publishing files we create to produce your book.
+- The fees you pay provide you unrestricted access to the publishing files we create to produce your book.
 Our print books are professionally designed using Adobe InDesign and you may request the files at any time for use in any way.
 There are no hidden charges or transfer fees.
 (Read here why this is important.)

 - We produce eBooks in Kindle (mobi) and EPUB formats.
 Your EPUB file is guaranteed to pass EPUB validation.

 - We take no royalties or commissions.
-All accounts are established in your name and payments are made directly to you by the retailer or distributor.
+All accounts are established in your name and payments for book sales are made directly to you by the retailer or distributor.

-- You always purchase print books at cost; there is no mark-up or extra fees beyond what the printer charges.
+- You always purchase print books at cost; there are no mark-up or extra fees beyond what the printer charges.

 Independent publishing is a team effort

 The publishing steps between writing and the virtual bookshelf are varied and complex: print-book design, eBook programming, cover design, editing, indexing, distribution to bookstores, online metadata selection and optimization, book registration, timelines, pricing, budgeting.

 We provide as many or as few of these services as you require—but never as a package.

 Above all, the process is about positioning your book for long-term success.
 This translates into improving sales opportunities now, while protecting your investment for the long-term.

-AuthorImprints is based in Carlsbad, California and employs a team of highly skilled professionals.
+AuthorImprints is based in Carlsbad, California, and includes a team of highly skilled professionals.